Ball Python Care: The Basics of Ball Python Husbandry

 Scientific Name: Python Regius

 The enclosure should provide a hot and cool side where the ball python can thermo-regulate.
-The hot end, which is usually heated via an under-tank heater or heat lamp should be 90 degree F. The cool end will typically be the ambient temperature of the room the enclosure is in.
+The hot end, which is usually heated via an under-tank heater or heat lamp should be 90 degrees F. The cool end will typically be the ambient temperature of the room the enclosure is in.
 The cool end temperature should be roughly 78 to 85 degrees with the nighttime temps being slightly cooler than the daytime temp.

 Limiting ventilation, increasing the size of the water bowl, as well as choosing the proper substrate can influence the humidity levels.
 Lastly, purchasing a hygrometer will allow you to accurately measure the humidity in the tank.